Replacing your mattress can be expensive, so a mattress topper is an effective way to revitalize or change the style of your bed instead.

-So now we have a rough idea how density and thickness affect the comfort and support, how do you choose the best combination?
+Now we have a rough idea of how density and thickness affect the comfort and support, how do you choose the best combination?

-You prefer a firm surface or sleep on your front: in this case, go for a thinner 2 or 2.5 inch topper with a high density of 4+ pounds.
-That will provide good support (the density) but stop you sinking into the topper in an uncomfortable way (the thinner material).
+Try a 2 or 3 inch topper with a high density of 4+ pounds (med-firm or firm).
+That will provide a firm density and you shouldn’t sink into the topper in an uncomfortable way.

-The reality, however, is that with the huge range of material types, additional layers and variation of manufacturing between countries and companies, it’s hard to predict exactly how a mattress topper will feel.
+In reality, considering the wide range of material types, additional layers, and variation in manufacturing between countries and companies, it’s hard to predict exactly how a mattress topper will feel.

-So it’s worth asking in advance if the company can offer advice based on your size and needs, if you can try one in a store, and if they have a returns policy in case it turns out not to be what you hoped for.
+It’s worth asking in advance if the company can offer advice based on your size and needs.
+Also ask if you can try one in a store and if they have a reasonable returns policy.

 At the opposite end of the material spectrum is the natural material of wool.
-It can be fairly expensive too, but there are some good reasons for this.
+It can be fairly expensive too, depending on the animals used, the manufacturing process, and cover materials.

-- It’s ideal for allergy sufferers who may have problems with synthetic materials.
+- Ideal for allergy sufferers who may have problems with synthetic materials.

 - Bed bugs and mites generally stay away from wool.